serverdensity/sd-agent-core-plugins/kafka/README.md

 ## Validation

-When you run `datadog-agent info` you should see something like the following:
+When you run `sd-agent info` you should see something like the following:

     Checks
     ======